davidhay25/clinFHIR/content/nhip/location.md

 #### Identifier structure

-The format of the HPI facility identifier is FXXNNN-C, where F is a constant character, ‘X’ is an alphanumeric character, ‘N’ is a number, and C is a check digit . <link to standards.digital page for check digit formula>
+The format of the HPI facility identifier is FXXNNN-C, where F is a constant character, ‘X’ is an alphanumeric character, ‘N’ is a number, and C is a check digit .

-All alpha characters can be used except I and O, which can be confused with the number one ‘1’ and number zero ‘0’.
+Todo link to standards.digital page for check digit formula All alpha characters can be used except I and O, which can be confused with the number one ‘1’ and number zero ‘0’.